Vignesh0619/Data_Logger/README.md

-# Data_Logger
+# TEMS
-Rasp pi pico w data logger code
+TEMS feature
-Code features
+1.Runs on Ras Pi Pico W\

-1.The  code sends IMU and BMP data over the air using Wifi as STRUCTURE
+2.Transmits Data gathered by 5 different sensors through UDP
-2.Switches to select which data is needed
+3.Switches to select which sensor data is needed
-3.Automatically reconnects to wifi if disconnected
+4.Can dynamically select which sensor data is needed i.e., when the TEMS is running you can
-4.LEDs to indicate WiFi status (red means disconnected green means connected)
+  choose to stop recieving a data or start receiving a new data
-5.I2C is running at 1MHz
+5.LEDs to indicate WiFi status (red means disconnected green means connected)